brob/jekyll-portfolio/_posts/2018-08-07-top-3-uses-of-after-and-before-css-pseudo-elements.md

 _Important Note: Not all browser/screen reader combinations can read what you place inside the `content` of your pseudo-element.
 This should only be used for stylistic elements.
 True content should always be added to your page's markup._

-## Add icon next to certain types of links
+## Adding an icon next to certain types of links

 If you want to give your users a little more visual information about what link is about to do, you can use ::after to add an icon without adding markup.